iafboy/oci_cilium/README.rst

 K8S(DIY) with cilium supports bidirectional communication between pod and vm on Oracle OCI.
 Modified modules including operator, ipam and agent.

+This is a temporary code repo and will be migrated in the future.

 Software Version Info
 ---------------------